augusthaze/data-science-projects/gold-recovery/README.md

 ## Objective

-Build a machine learning model for Zyfra to optimize production of gold and eliminate unprofitable parameters.
-Final model will predict the amount of gold recovered from gold ore.
+Built a machine learning model for Zyfra to predict the amount of gold recovered from gold ore.
+Analyzed concentrations of metals and various other substances at different stages of purification, and feed particle sizes in training and test sets.
+Wrote a function to calculate the sMAPE for two recovery targets.
+Evaluated several models using cross validation.